Camilo Nogueira Román

 Camilo Nogueira Román (born 22 November 1936) is a Spanish politician and engineer.
 He was a Member of the European Parliament between 1999 and 2004.
 He was part of the Galician Nationalist Bloc (BNG) and the Democratic Party of the Peoples of Europe, which took part in the Greens–European Free Alliance.

 Nogueira finished his studies in industrial engineering in 1964, and graduated with a degree in economics in 1975.
 He worked as an engineer for Citroën in Vigo between 1964 and 1972.
 After that he became the Projects and Development Director of the Society for the Industrial Development of Galicia (SODIGA) between 1973 and 1987.
 Nogueira has always been actively involved in politics.

-As a politician, he was a member of the executive board of UPG/ANPG (Galician People's Union) from 1970–1977, and member of the executive board of the PSG-EG (Galician Socialist Party) from 1977–1996.
-He was the leader of Unidade Galega (Galician Unity), a political party which eventually integrated in the BNG coalition.
+As a politician, he was a member of the executive board of the Galician People's Union (UPG) from 1970–1977.
+He split from the UPG during the Spanish transition to democracy and became founding member and leader of the Galician Workers' Party (POG).
+The Galician Workers' Party dissolved itself into the Galician Left (EG), which he led throughout its existence from 1980 to 1984.
+After the Galician Left fused with the Galician Socialist Party he became a member of the executive board of the resulting Galician Socialist Party–Galician Left (PSG-EG) from 1984 to 1996.
+He was the leader of Unidade Galega (Galician Unity), a political alliance which eventually integrated in the Galician Nationalist Bloc (BNG) coalition.
 He was a member of the executive board of BNG from 1996 to 1999.

 At present he is member of the municipal council of his birth city of Vigo and Deputy in the Galician Parliament representing the BNG.

 Nogueira is author of a number of publications on economics and politics in connection with the "Galician Question" (issues related to or having to do with Galicia).